ben-biddington/layzee/README.md

 ```

-Which makes the api available at `http://localhost:5000/api`, and the gui at ``http://localhost:5000/api` (and also at `https://layzee-web.herokuapp.com/api`)
+Which makes the api available at `http://localhost:5000/api`, and the gui at ``http://localhost:5000/api`.

+In production you can see it at `https://layzee-web.herokuapp.com/api`.

+More on the gui [here](https://github.com/ben-biddington/layzee/blob/master/resources/README.md).

 # Example: Realtime

-You may now monitor `lazyweb` mentions in real time:
+You may now monitor `lazyweb` mentions (or any query) in real time:

 ```
 $ lein run realtime clojure tdd hickey flag johnkey